InvestMoat

 Absolute ScarcityINTACT

 ~70% of silver comes from base-metal by-product mining (copper, zinc, lead, gold); primary silver mines are rare and supply cannot respond to a silver-only price signal.
-Stock-to-flow is materially worse than gold (silver ~1x vs gold ~62x) because industrial consumption is real and non-recoverable.
-Structural deficit has held for 5 consecutive years.
+Stock-to-flow is materially worse than gold because industrial consumption is real and non-recoverable.
+The Silver Institute now forecasts a sixth consecutive annual deficit, 46.3 Moz in 2026.

 Monetary HistoryINTACT